Deep cleaning plan: four steps to get your home organised

 Declutter, clean, tidy and style - we guide you through the four stages of getting your home into top form

-Planning a big pre-Christmas clean this year?
+Planning a big clean this year?
 Join the club!
-As the weather cools down and we’ve been spending more time indoors, it’s no surprise if mess, clutter, dust and dirt have been a constant battle.
-A big clean and tidy is the perfect way to prepare for the festive holidays, especially if you’re expecting guests.
+In the cold months, as we've been spending more time indoors, it's no surprise if mess, clutter, dust and dirt have been a constant battle.
+A big clean and tidy is the perfect way to regain control over the chaos!

 We're not just talking about shoving stray items under the stairs and giving the counters a hasty wipe-down, this is a top-to-toe clean of your home.

 That might sound daunting, but we're here to make things easy and help you navigate the four stages of a total deep clean: decluttering, cleaning, organising and styling.
 Read on for our step-by-step guide to tidying away, cleaning out and styling up!
 And for more expert advice, check out our chat with TV decluttering guru Dilly Carter.

 Piles of paperwork, bags and shoes where they shouldn’t be, ironing not put away.
 Sound familiar?
 This is partly due to our busy lifestyles and ineffective storage, but a major problem is having too much stuff to start with.
 To shorten time spent cleaning and create harmony in your home – and head – you need to thin out your stuff.

 Take inspiration from the KonMari method, devised by renowned organising consultant, Marie Kondo, and declutter on the ‘spark joy’ principle.
 Kondo advises to choose what to keep by holding, feeling or wearing each item and if it doesn’t bring you joy, thank it and get rid of it.
 This is a cleansing process and it works, but it can take time.